-The monument to the Third Wisconsin Volunteers is southeast of Gettysburg on Colgrove Avenue south of Spangler’s Spring.
+The monument to the 3rd Wisconsin Volunteer Infantry Regiment is southeast of Gettysburg on Colgrove Avenue south of Spangler’s Spring.
 (39.81251° N, 77.21598° W; Google map; Tour map: Spanglers Spring) It was dedicated by the State of Wisconsin on June 30, 1888.

 About the monument

 The granite monument stands 17′ tall and is similar in design to the 5th Wisconsin.
 Most of the monument is rough hewn, with a section of polished finish above the base which has inscriptions on the front and sides.
 The five-sided star at the top of the monument is the symbol of the Union Twelfth Army Corps.

-The 3rd Wisconsin at the Battle of Gettysburg
+The 3rd Wisconsin Infantry at the Battle of Gettysburg

 The 3rd Wisconsin Infantry was commanded at the Battle of Gettysburg by Colonel William Hawley, a Madison furniture maker and veteran of the Mexican War.
 It brought 260 men to the field.